 Remove cakes from the oven and let them rest in the pan for 10 minutes or so before removing the cakes and placing them onto a cooling rack to fully cool.
 NOTE: Let them cool for at least 1-2 hours in a cool place.

 In a bowl, add the strawberry preserves/jam and lemon juice, mixing until combined and easily mixable.
 Set aside.

 MAKE THE BUTTERCREAM FROSTING:

 Simply beat the butter in the bowl of an electric mixer (or using a hand-mixer) on medium-high speed, until smooth and pale.
-Add in the powdered sugar, strawberry preserves/jam, and milk, continuing to mix on medium-speed until you reach the desired consistency—-smooth and fluffy.
-NOTE: Add more milk (1 Tbsp at a time if too thick) or powdered sugar (for more thickness).
+Add in the powdered sugar, strawberry preserves/jam, and milk, continuing to mix on medium-speed until you reach the desired consistency----smooth and fluffy.
+NOTE: Add more milk (1 tablespoon at a time if too thick) or powdered sugar (for more thickness).

 Place the first cake layer on your cake stand and evenly cover the top with buttercream and a few spoonfuls of strawberry filling.
 Now, top with 2nd layer and add more buttercream atop that layer, spreading it over the tops and sides of cake, evenly and thinly.
 NOTE: If making a 3-layer, be sure to repeat step 1 of assembly once again before getting to the final layer.

 Once fully frosted, add small little designs of the buttercream using a piping bag + tip around the sides and top of cake.
 Chill for 5 minutes to ensure that buttercream sets.
 Top with sliced strawberries, if desired.
 NOTE: For a fancy moment or occasion, add florals atop cake for a Spring vibe!